Immunofixation and Protein Electrophoresis (CSF)

 How is this test done?

 This test requires obtaining a sample of your CSF.
-Your doctor will take the sample through a lumbar puncture, using a thin needle.
+Your healthcare provider will take the sample through a lumbar puncture, using a thin needle.
 The needle will be pushed into your lower back, and fluid will be removed.

 Does this test pose any risks?